nagaraj-real/embot2018/README.md

 # embot2018
-A bot which helps manage workers
+A bot which helps to manage workers